loris-intergalactique/vuln-analysis/RCA-template.md

 ### Structural improvements

-What are structural improvements such as ways to kill the bug class, prevent the introduction of this vulnerability, mitigate the exploit flow, make this type of vulnerability harder to exploit, etc.?
+make this type of vulnerability harder to exploit, etc.?

 **Ideas to kill the bug class:**

+**Ideas to prevent the introduction of this vulnerability:**

 **Ideas to mitigate the exploit flow:**

+**Ideas to make it harder to exploit:**

 **Other potential improvements:**

 ### 0-day detection methods

 What are potential detection methods for similar 0-days?
 Meaning are there any ideas of how this exploit or similar exploits could be detected **as a 0-day**?

 ## Other References

+### Links